 makes an uncredited cameo in a vignette at the beginning of the episode to introduce a Bret-only story.
 He would also provided the episode's voiceover narration.
 See more

-In the opening scene, a lone horseman, presumably Brett Maverick, seen riding in the barren Wyoming Territory landscape, bears no relationship in looks and outfit to Brett Maverick as he is met at Black Fire Ranch.
+In the opening scene, a lone horseman, presumably Bret Maverick, seen riding in the barren Wyoming Territory landscape, bears no relationship in looks and outfit to Bret Maverick as he is met at Black Fire Ranch.
 As Maverick (probably a stand-in) rides into the ranch, the horse he is riding changes from a dark horse with dark tail to a dark horse with flowing white tail and white fetlocks.
 As James Garner dismounts at the ranch house, the horse is once again dark with dark tail and fetlocks.
 See more